 Head to Tsim Shai Tsui exit E to visit the Promenade.
 Here you will find the Clock Tower, Cultural Centre, Space Museum and Avenue of Stars along with some great restaurants and bars.

 TEMPLE STREET NIGHT MARKET

 Running from 6pm – 11pm, you can get to the market from MTR Yau Ma Tei Station – exit C or MTR Jordan Station – exit A. Numerous sellers offer everything from souvenirs to watches, antiques to tea ware; head to the market to try some Hong Kong street food and enjoy the hustle and bustle of a night market.

-A beautiful park in an urban landscape, the Hong Kong Park is a great place to explore, relax and take some time out of the hustle and bustle of the city.
-The park includes a greenhouse, museum of Tea Ware, the Hong Kong Visual Arts Centre, an array of fountains and lily ponds as well as a waterfall, playgrounds and even a marriage registry.
+A beautiful park in an urban landscape, Hong Kong Park is a great place to explore, relax and take some time out of the hustle and bustle of the city.
+The park includes a greenhouse, a museum of Tea Ware, the Hong Kong Visual Arts Centre, an array of fountains and lily ponds as well as a waterfall, playgrounds and even a marriage registry.
 Head to the MTR Admiralty Station, exit C1 and follow the signs to Hong Kong Park up the escalator.

 Open from 10 am – 5 pm and with no entrance fee, take exit B at Sha Tin Station, pass the traditional houses, and take a left onto Pai Tau Street then a right onto Sheung Wo Che Street.
 The 10 Thousand Buddhas Monastery is a unique temple with over 10,000 Buddhas within its complex – hence the name.

 Open 8 am to 6 pm with free admission, catch the 26 bus to get to the Man Mo Temple.
 This is one of Hong Kong’s oldest temples and much quieter and smaller than other Hong Kong temples; making it my favourite authentic temple in Hong Kong.